polymorpher/one-wallet/code/test/README.md

 VERBOSE=0 truffle test --network=ganache --compile-none --grep 'AD-WALLET-1'
 ```
 ## Test Data Overview
-Before each test we deploy the OneWallet Contracts and test data (through ulitity helper functions in `util.js`).
-The form of users and token contracts funded as follows
+Before each test, some wallets are automatically deployed.
+They are encapsulated in a test data object.
+See `deployTestData` and `init` functions in `util.js` for more details.
+A breakdown of the test data object is given below.

 ### Test Users
 All users are funded with HALF_ETH (half the native token) and initially have a SpendingLimit of ONE_ETH (one native token).
-Also alice is funded with tokens as follows
+The test users are:

-* alice: Primary user funded with 1000 testerc20, 2 testerc721 tokens [2,3], 50 testerc115 tokens [(2,20),(3,30)]
+* alice: primary user funded with 1000 TestERC20, 2 TestERC721 tokens with id 2 and 3, and 50 TestERC1155 tokens with 20 of token 2, and 30 of token 3.
 * bob: used for testing token transfers from alice and tracking tokens
-* carol: used for testing backlinks with alice
+* carol: used for testing backlinks and forwarding operations involving alice
 * dora: used for testing overriding backlinks
-* ernie: general purpose user
+* ernie: general purpose testing user

-We deploy the following contracts using account[0] with the following initial funds, some of which are used to fund alice
+The following token contracts are deployed using the first account available in the environment:
-* ERC20: testerc20 10000000 of which 1000 are used to fund alice
+* testerc20: ERC20 contract (TestERC20) with 10000000 minted supply, of which 1000 tokens are given to alice.
-* ERC721: testerc721 10 tokens [0,1,2,3,4,5,6,7,8,9] of which [2,3] are used to fund alice
+* testerc721: ERC721 contract (TestERC721) with 10 different tokens [0,1,2,3,4,5,6,7,8,9].
+Token [2,3] are given to alice.
-* ERC1155: testerc1155 10 tokens [0,1,2,3,4,5,6,7,8,9] with quantities of [10,20,30,40,50,66,70,80,90,100] of which [(2,20),(3,30)] are used to fund alice
+* testerc1155: ERC1155 contract (TestERC1155) with 10 types of tokens [0,1,2,3,4,5,6,7,8,9].
+They have corresponding supply of [10,20,30,40,50,66,70,80,90,100], which are minted ahead of time.
+Here, 50 TestERC1155 tokens with 20 of token 2 and 30 of token 3 are given to alice.

-We also deploy the following contracts which can be used for additional tracking or transfer function (no initial funding is done from these contracts)
+The following contracts are also deployed to provide additional helpers for tests.
+Note that no initial transfer were made from these contracts.
+The tokens and amounts minted ahead of the time are the same.
-* ERC20: testerc20 10000000
+* testerc20v2 (ERC20)
-* ERC721: testerc721 10 tokens [0,1,2,3,4,5,6,7,8,9]
+* testerc721v2 (ERC721)
-* ERC1155: testerc1155 10 tokens [0,1,2,3,4,5,6,7,8,9] with quantities of [10,20,30,40,50,66,70,80,90,100]
+* testerc1155v2 (ERC1155)

 ## Tests Areas